cockroachdb/docs/v1.1/set-vars.md

 ---
-title: SET (session setting)
+title: SET (session variable)
-summary: The SET statement modifies the current settings for the client session.
+summary: The SET statement modifies the current configuration variables for the client session.
 toc: false
 redirect_from:
 - set-application-name.html